openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 Tools like `golangci-lint`, `pylint`, `yamllint`, and many others can produce errors in this format.

-You can refer to the Pipelines as Code [pull_request.yaml](https://github.com/openshift-pipelines/pipelines-as-code/blob/7c9b16409a1a6c93e9480758f069f881e5a50f05/.tekton/pull-request.yaml#L70) for an example of how we lint our code and output errors in the specified format.
+You can refer to the Pipelines-as-Code [pull_request.yaml](https://github.com/openshift-pipelines/pipelines-as-code/blob/7c9b16409a1a6c93e9480758f069f881e5a50f05/.tekton/pull-request.yaml#L70) for an example of how we lint our code and output errors in the specified format.